-In addition, when you do something creative with your hands, your mind has time and space to process thoughts in the background.
-Keeping a diary can be effective for anxiety, depression, PTSD, and other mental health conditions.
-It can also help you manage daily stress, manage your mood, and create a sense of gratitude.
-You can write a narrative of how your day went or a reflection of a recent trip.
+When you do something creative with your hands, your mind has time and space to process thoughts in the background.
+Keeping a diary can be beneficial for mental health conditions such as anxiety, depression, PTSD, and more.
+It can also help manage daily stress, regulate your mood, and create a sense of gratitude.
+You can write about how your day went or reflect on a recent trip.